microsoft/MXDial-IoT-Sample/README.md

 1. Copy the value of **Connection string—primary key** into Notepad as you will need it later.

 ### Twitter Setup

+> NOTE: Twitter have recently updated how they manage developer accounts and they are need to be approved first.
+It is important to note that this can take some time and you will not be able to use Twitter integration until this process is completed.
+As a workaround - you can use random placeholder strings in the Twitter web.config settings so that your app compiles.
+Once your account is approved, you will need to replace these values and re-publish your Web App to Azure

 Create a Twitter App and get the following settings:
 1. Apply for a [Twitter developer account](https://developer.twitter.com/en/apply/user) and wait for approval.